学長からのメッセージ Message from the President

 What is a Professional Graduate School?

-A Professional Graduate School is a new type of graduate school that has been newly established in 2003.
-Traditionally, graduate schools have focused on training students to become researchers.
-However, professional graduate schools focus on specialized training so the students can become business leaders with high professional business ability.
+A Professional Graduate School is a new type of graduate school that was established in 2003.
+While traditional graduate schools have focused on training students to become researchers, professional graduate schools focus on specialized training so the students can become business leaders with advanced practical expertise.
 A major feature of professional graduate schools is the promotion of high level, professional training and practical business education through practical lessons, by inviting professors and lecturers who play an active role in the forefront of their field.

 Bunka Fashion Graduate University was founded in order to cultivate talent in individuals who can develop intellectual property for the fashion industry, bring creative visions into reality, and establish business models for unique fashion brands that will be globally relevant.